Kingxukai/linux/Documentation/PCI/endpoint/pci-test-function.rst

 * PCI_ENDPOINT_TEST_STATUS

-This register reflects the status of the PCI endpoint device.
+This register reflects the woke status of the woke PCI endpoint device.

 ========	==============================
 Bitfield	Description